shahabqamar/googleTranslate/README.md

 googleTranslate is a JavaScript library which uses with Google Cloud Translation API (v3beta1) to translate webpages.
 It is meant to provide a replacement/alternative for the now deprecated Google Translate for websites: https://translate.google.com/intl/en/about/website.

 > googleTranslate does not handle API authentication.
-You will need to provide googleTranslate with a proxy URL i.e. `apiProxy`.
-This URL should forward the incoming POST payload from `googleTranslate` along with the valid OAuth 2.0 headers and API key param required by Google Cloud Translation API.
+You will need to provide googleTranslate with a proxy URL as part of configuration i.e. `apiProxy`.
+This URL should forward the incoming POST payload from `googleTranslate` along with the valid OAuth 2.0 headers and API key param if set to be required by Google Cloud Translation API.

 An example of `POST` payload send by googleTranslate to `proxyApi` endpoint: